-2. Be advised that IHSA Tournament, medals and plaques may be shipped separately and may not arrive at your tournament site on the same day.
+- 2. Be advised that IHSA Tournament, medals and plaques may be shipped separately and may not arrive at your tournament site on the same day.
 Please open boxes immediately to check contents, as medals CAN be in plaque boxes.
-NOTE: There are no medals given at Regional and/or Sectional Levels in the team sports of baseball, basketball, competitive cheerleading, football, soccer, softball and volleyball, and in the activities of Drama/Group Interpretation and scholastic bowl.
+NOTE: There are no medals given at Regional and/or Sectional Levels in the team sports of baseball, basketball, competitive cheerleading, football, soccer, softball and volleyball, and in the activities of Drama/Group Interpretation and scholastic bowl. - 3.
+It is very likely that some awards (particularly trophies) will arrive in two or more boxes.
+They may not arrive on the same day but should be opened as they arrive.